 -

-As an integrated complex that blends history, sports, entertainment, and sustainable development concepts, Kai Tak Sports Park will become one of Hong Kong’s most representative sports and cultural centers, offering high-quality sports and leisure experiences to citizens while promoting urban development and community vitality.
+As a landmark integrating history, sports, entertainment and sustainability, “Kai Tak Sports Park” is set to become one of Hong Kong’s most iconic sports and cultural centers by offering high-quality sports and leisure experiences, while fostering urban development and community vitality.

 Photos sources: Official Website of Kai Tak Sports Park